icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

   **If you work locally**, source `settings64.sh` in vitis installation directory and do `export PLATFORM_REPO_PATHS=/PATH/TO/U96_V2_PLATFORM`.
 - `make all` to generate .xclbin file and bootable image.
   This process will take >20 minutes depending on your kernel design.
+  Make sure that you have enough space in your user directory so that the image file does not exceed the quota.

 ## Environment Setup
 ### Setting up Ultra96 and Host Computer